jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 }
 %}

-Here's an interative animation to demonstrate the process at work:
+Here's an interactive animation to demonstrate the process at work:

 > Press the play button to start the animation
 > Press pause to pause it